larissabarker/Monkey-hear-monkey-do-what-An-application-of-ABRs-for-hypothesis-testing/README.md

 #### File: Experiment1.csv

-**Description:** the dataset used for the analyses of the first experiment looking at the risk disturbance hypothesis (n=124)
+**Description:** the dataset used for the analysis of the first experiment looking at the risk disturbance hypothesis (n=124)

 ##### Variables